Yoast/developer/docs/features/blocks/breadcrumbs.md

 :::caution Breadcrumbs in local environments
 In local environments, or in websites that <a href="/features/indexables/indexables-filters/#disabling-indexables-completely">disable the indexable creation in general</a>, breadcrumbs are not working properly.

-Specifically, in those setups the hierarchy of a breadcrumb path might be missing intermediate nodes like the category a post belongs to or a parent page of a subpage.
+Specifically, in those setups the hierarchy of a breadcrumb path might be missing intermediate nodes like the category a post belongs to, or a parent page of a subpage.
 :::